This document is intended for merchants and System Integrator (SI) partners who want to migrate or import inventory and order data.

 Process

-To import inventory, you are required to create an inventory CSV file.
+To import inventory, you must create an inventory CSV file.
 Once you have filled in the CSV file, you can upload it to the inventory-imports endpoint.
 With the file uploaded, fabric process’s the CSV file and populates your inventory.
 With your baseline inventory populated, you’re ready to update the counters onHand, allocated, and shipped for each location.
 This populates your total available to purchase amount for each product and populates the inventory for each location.

 Importing Inventory